brain-bzh/efficient-deep-learning/README.md

-Repository for the course "Optimizing Artificial Intelligence" at IMT Atlantique --
+Repository for the course "Efficient Deep Learning" at IMT Atlantique --

 Getting started
 --
-Please see [here](getting_started.md) for instructions on how to setup your environment on your personal computer.
+TODOs : instructions for accessing GPUs and activating environments.

 Course organisation / Syllabus
 --